 ACAUTION Never pour hot water into a cold engine or cold water into a hot engine.
 Doing so can crack the head or the cylinder block.
 Do not operate the unit without water for even a few minutes.

 Thermostat

-If the engine overheats or does not reach and maintain a minimum operating temperature, remove and test the thermostat as follows:
+If the engine overheats or does not reach and maintain a minimum operating temperature, have the thermostat removed and tested.
+Replace the thermostat with the gasket if necessary.
+See the Service Manual for instructions.